Mithgol/phido/README.md

 Two lines have to be added to configuration files of GoldED to enable launching of PhiDo.

-Th first additional line has to be added in the main GoldED's configuration file (usually called `golded.cfg` or `gedcyg.cfg`); this line defines a new external utility (15th in this example).
+The first additional line has to be added in the main GoldED's configuration file (usually called `golded.cfg` or `gedcyg.cfg`); this line defines a new external utility (15th in this example).

 To launch a global installation of PhiDo, use the following line: